Code-Institute-Submissions/Pyleks-milestone4/README.md

 - Correctly use of size dimensions to work optimal on a website.

 ### Ideal Design Additions.
-With more time I would love to customize the page to a much further extent.
+As all the content is made from scratch, I was not able to produce all the content I wished to have added for this project.
+But would time allow it, I would like to "spice" up all the pages to help keep the proper feel to the site from beginning to the end, without disturbing the visitors experience with the website.

 #### Typography
 I choose to go with <strong>Architects Daughter Cursive</strong> and <strong>Roboto Condensed</strong> , As this fits the landing page quite well.